 Keep in mind that you are not alone in this.
 Talk to the individuals you trust around you.
 If you have a lot of physical complaints, you should start with a medical checkup.
 Your doctor can ensure that your anxiety is not caused by a medical issue such as a thyroid disorder, hypoglycemia, or asthma.

 You may also consider psychotherapies such as CBT and EMDR, which are highly useful in treating anxiety episodes.

 When panic or anxiety strikes, make sure to focus on some of the methods that could help you regulate your symptoms.
 Slow down your breathing and take deep breaths from your abdomen.
 Do not flee from your problems.
 Instead, acknowledge them and work your way through them.
-Think about starting little and gradually progressing to confronting the roots of your worry.
+Think about starting little and gradually confronting the roots of your worry.
 Also, keep an eye on your thoughts and question them.

 Although self-help techniques might be effective, you do not have to go it alone.
 Discuss your anxiousness with your doctor or mental health professional.
 Therapy and medication might also assist you in managing your anxiety attacks and improving your mental health.